sylph01/project-asmr-slides/slides.md

 -->

 <!--
-We use a technique called "von Neumann whitening", where we turn the ups and downs of the sequence into 1s and 0s, instead of using the 0s and 1s directly from the output.
+We use a technique called "von Neumann whitening/debiasing", where we turn 10s into a 1, 01s into a 0, and discard 00s and 11s, instead of using the 0s and 1s directly from the output.
 This decreases the bias of the output.
 -->